KnightHacks/Lancelot-Archived/README.md

 ### Get the discord server template

-Ask one of the devs in the discord for the KnightHacks server template.
+Ask one of the devs in the discord for the Knight Hacks server template.

 ### Get a Token